In February of 1864 the Milton Car Works was formed in Milton, Pennsylvania by Murray, Dougal & Company.

 integrated supplier to the North American freight car market.
 ARI designs and manufactures new railcars, railcar parts, operates a network of railcar repair centers.
-We supply rail fleet management and Saint Charles, Present Time
+We supply Engineering Services to shippers, Saint Charles, Present Time

 American Railcar Industries, Inc. is a partner in two separate and distinct ventures; Axis, LLC., and Ohio Castings Company, LLC.